zoeskan/MCB185/unit1-linux.md

 ```

 You also don't need multiple copies of identical data on your computer.
 You
-should also get rid of `ecoli.gff.gz`.
+should also get rid of `ecoli.gff.gz` and always use the original file.

 ```
 rm ecoli.gff.gz